alur2191/Forum/README.md

 ## Setup

-Prerequisites: You will need to install PostgreSQL, create a table and name it.
-You will also need NPM installed.
+*Prerequisites:  PostgreSQL, NPM.*

 #### Database Setup

-Open the created table in SQL Shell terminal.
-Open the "*queries.sql*" file in the *root folder*.
-Copy content of the file to the shell.
+Create a table in PostgreSQL and open the created table in SQL Shell terminal.
+Open the "*queries.sql*" file in the repo *root folder*.
+Copy content of the file to the shell and execute it.

 #### Environment variables